madrilene/lene.dev/README.md

 ## Logbook

+### 22-06-06

+Adding projects section.
+I still have to structure index.md more clearly.

 ### 22-06-03

 I'm adjusting the image shortcodes for the Eleventy Image Plugin.
 Deleted colorthief for background color as I consider it unnecessary.
+To do: Projects sections and books I read.

 ### 22-05-28